tiffanymonroe/wdi-remote-gizmo/unit_4/w10d02/instructor_notes/ruby_objects.md

 * A world can have many people, but starts with none
 	* This means initialize the object with an empty array to hold the people in.

+* Make a method `populate` that will push a hash into the people array.

 ```ruby
 class World